RetroReversing/retroReversing/pages/xbox/XboxDevkitHardware.md

  <div markdown="1">
 The **DVT3** development kit was released after the Alpha units when the retail hardware had been finalised.

+These were only distributed from June to August 2001 where they were replaced by the final **DVT4** development kit [^3].
  </div>
 </section>